BWV-Dev/bwv-coding-rules/NodeJs.md

 ## 1. Naming
-The good way to name folder,class,type and variabble in Typescript.
+The good way to name folder,class,type and variable in Typescript.

 <table>
 <tr>